 Before European civilization could restore its power and organize anew, Germany and Italy got a new idea of a new Imperialism which they would lead instead of Britain and France.
-The war was therefore the May issue of FREEDOM.

-renewed under the name of the Second World War.
-This had two extraordinary results: the independence of Russia, China and India, formerly the larger . part of the colonial area whence European civilization. had obtained its cheap labor, free land and much of its food . and clothes and other indispensable materials.
+The war was therefore renewed under the name of the Second World War.
+This had two extraordinary results: the independence of Russia, China and India, formerly the larger part of the colonial area whence European civilization had obtained its cheap labor, free land and much of its food, and clothes and other indispensable materials.